|

 De Palma's approach is not to copy, however, but to seize upon the best available exemplars of film grammar -- the way the story is told -- and to personalize them, adding his own angles.
 Since many of those best examples come from Hitchcock, and since De Palma, like Hitchcock, favors constructing stories, and even entire films, around a series of visually-interesting and precisely constructed set pieces, it's unsurprising that comparisons between the two are easily and often made.
 In reality, though, the two are very different.
 Where Hitchcock's style is often droll and understated, De Palma's flamboyantly calls attention to itself.
 Where Hitchcock's sexuality is for the most part buried in subtext, eroticism is De Palma's stock in trade.
 Most importantly, though, where Hitchcock excelled in showing the audience exactly what they needed to know, so that even the most filmically illiterate could follow the sometimes labyrinthine plots and understand the characters' motivations, De Palma seems far more interested in leaving gaps, counting on his cinema-literate audience to fill them in based on years of experience watching other, more clichéd films...and then, once the audience has decided which way things are going, confounding expectations.

 Nor is Phantom a "parody" or "satire" of Phantom of the Opera, Dorian Grey, or of Faust, as it doesn't hold these stories up to ridicule; it is, on the contrary, an earnest retelling, or updating.
 It's no more a parody of the underlying material than West Side Story is a "parody" of Romeo and Juliet.
+(Or, for that matter, any more than Phantom of the Opera is a parody of Beauty and the Beast.)
 What it does satirize is 70's entertainment culture.

 |